qiqiMagicCity/Trading777/apps/web/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load Inter, a custom Google Font.

+## Freeze date for debugging

+To debug against a fixed market snapshot, set `NEXT_PUBLIC_FREEZE_DATE` in your `.env` file to the last Friday's date (e.g. `2024-05-17`).
+When this variable is present the app serves that day's closing prices instead of live quotes.
+Remove the variable to resume live pricing.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: